-St Mary's Church of England Primary School uses CCTV in various locations around the school sites to ensure they remain safe.
+St Mary's CofE Primary School uses CCTV in various locations around the school sites to ensure they remain safe.
 We adhere to the ICO's code of practice for the use of CCTV, and provide training to staff in its use.